henrystanley/Quark/intro.md

 Functions are pretty simple too.
 Quark makes a point of implementing by default only what is absolutely necessary.
-For this reason Quark contains only 22 built in functions.
+For this reason Quark contains only a small set of built in functions (22 at the moment).
 However, composing these core functions allows us to do all kind of neat things beyond Quark's basic functionality.

 Quark belongs to a nifty set of functional languages, known as concatenative languages.